jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 \end{align*}
 $$

-Next, to make gradient computations as simple as possible, after decomposition, we make sure we are left with only basic arithmetic operations and elementary functions:
+Next, to make gradient computations as simple as possible, after decomposition, we make sure we are left with only straightforward arithmetic operations and elementary functions:

 $$
 \begin{align*}